The Covenant, the Sword, and the Arm of the Lord: Operations

 CSA assassins monitored the homes of their targets, practiced mock assassinations of these targets with scoped rifles, and practiced attacks in a mock residential training facility which was known as Silhouette City.
-The 224-acre property on Bull Shoals Lake in Marion County, Arkansas, that the CSA operated from until its collapse in 1985 was purchased by Ellison from the Campus Crusade for Christ in 1976.
+The 224-acre property on Bull Shoals Lake in Marion County, Arkansas that the CSA operated from until its collapse in 1985 was purchased by Ellison from the Campus Crusade for Christ in 1976.
 In 1983, financially suffering, especially after Randall Rader's defection to the Order, the CSA stopped making payments on the mortgage, and on December 20, the bank foreclosed, selling the property back to the Campus Crusade.
 However, the group squatted on the land, mounting regular armed patrols in an attempt to intimidate the local sheriff, who continuously delayed their eviction.
 The perimeter of the CSA's compound had 100, 200, and 300 yd indicator plates nailed to trees to allow the defenders to adjust their sights accordingly to engage attackers.
 The central rallying point in the event of an attack was a concrete bunkhouse that housed communications radios next to the 95 ft tower, which was constructed for defense.
 The perimeter of the compound had built-in bunkers for one to three men, and each bunker was numbered as a post and it was also assigned to individuals as an area of responsibility.

 The line infantryman carried a Ruger Mini-14 .223 Remington rifle.
 As in the early days of the United States Marine Corps, the squads were set up in four-man fire teams.
-One man in each fire team carried a Heckler and a Koch Model 91 rifle in .308 caliber.
+One man in each fire team carried a Heckler & Koch Model 91 rifle in .308 caliber.
 These rifles had been modified via a technique that the organization sold to "brother groups," converting the rifles to an illegal selective fire weapon (either capable of firing single shots or fully automatic).
 The members of the Elite "A" Team wore black clothing and they possessed some fairly sophisticated weapons, such as .22 caliber Ruger target pistols which were fitted with integral silencers, and several MAC-10 submachineguns in both 9 mm and .45 ACP, also with attached suppressors.
 These men trained in the covert aspects of military action and they were required to be the core of the defense initiative.

 The Bureau of Alcohol, Tobacco, and Firearms (ATF) later determined that the CSA had obtained 155 Krugerrands, one live light antitank rocket, 94 long guns, 30 handguns, 35 sawed-off shotguns, and machine guns, one heavy machine gun, and a quantity of C-4 explosives.